Lagrange's identity (boundary value problem)

-In the study of ordinary differential equations and their associated boundary value problems, Lagrange's identity, named after Joseph Louis Lagrange, gives the boundary terms arising from integration by parts of a self-adjoint linear differential operator.
+In the study of ordinary differential equations and their associated boundary value problems in mathematics, Lagrange's identity, named after Joseph Louis Lagrange, gives the boundary terms arising from integration by parts of a self-adjoint linear differential operator.
 Lagrange's identity is fundamental in Sturm–Liouville theory.
 In more than one independent variable, Lagrange's identity is generalized by Green's second identity.

 Statement

 In general terms, Lagrange's identity for any pair of functions u and v in function space C2 (that is, twice differentiable) in n dimensions is: